franciskershaw/game-of-fives/README.md

 #### Information Architecture
 * Navigation should be non-linear, achieved through clear and obvious buttons that both take a user forward or backwards in their journey without the use of the browser's forward and back controls
-* Hub and spoke structure seems most appropriate on this occasion without the need for a conventional navigation bar, as the homepage can act as the hub with all spokes (rules modal, difficulty modal and game page) having a route back to the hub via some kind of exit or quit button
+* Hub and spoke structure seems most appropriate on this occasion without the need for a conventional navigation bar, as the homepage can act as the hub with all spokes (rules modal, difficulty modal and game page) having a route back to the hub via some kind of back or quit button
 * All information should fit within the viewport of a given device, without the need to scroll at all
 * No user should be clicking more than three times to reach the end of their user journey